kstrikis/autocrm/docs/ai-working-notes.md

 - Using start-server-and-test to run Vite in testing mode during Cypress tests
 - Added VITE_ prefix to all environment variables to match Vite's requirements
 - Updated create-cypress-env.ts to use VITE_ prefixed variables
+- Configured act to use catthehacker/ubuntu:act-24.04 image for local CI testing

 ### Dependencies
 - Added dotenv for environment variable management